|

 Whew!
 That was long, but I wanted to make sure I covered everything.

 I can’t wait to see what you come up with.
-If you set up your own home gym, snap a photo and tag me on Instagram (@suzettegebhardt).
+If you organize a home gym, snap a photo and tag me on Instagram (@suzettegebhardt_creative).
 I want to see what you’ve accomplished!

 I’m so proud of you for taking the time to make this investment in yourself.